|

 post-Renaissance period, not the " Jewish

 star."
-Although scholars have attempted to
+Although scholars have attempted to trace

-Bar Kokhba ("son of the star") rebellion (135 C.E.); or to *kabbalists, especially Rabbi Isaac Luria (16th century),
+Kokhba ("son of the star") rebellion (135 C.E.); or to *kabbalists,

-no Jewish literature or artifacts document this claim.
-Rather, all evidence
+artifacts document this claim.
+Rather, all evidence suggests that the early

-suggests that the early use of the hexagram was limited to "practical Kabbalah," that is, Jewish magic, probably dating
+use of the hexagram was limited to "practical Kabbalah," that is,

-back to the 6th century C.E.
-Legends connect this symbol with the "Seal
+Jewish magic, probably dating back to the 6th century C.E.
+Legends connect

-of Solomon," the magical signet signet *ring used by King Solomon to
+this symbol with the "Seal of Solomon," the magical signet signet

-control demons and spirits.
-2 Although the original ring was inscribed with
+*ring used by King Solomon to control demons and spirits.
+2 Although the

-God, medieval *amulets imitating this ring substituted the hexagram or
+the sacred Four-Letter *Name of God, medieval *amulets imitating this ring

-pentagram (five-pointed star), often accompanied by rampant *lions, for the
+substituted the hexagram or pentagram (five-pointed star), often accompanied

-sacred Name.
-The star inscribed on these rings was usually called the
+by rampant *lions, for the sacred Name.
+The star inscribed on these rings was

-"Seal of Solomon."
+usually called the "Seal of Solomon."
 In addition to such legends about

 Solomon's ring, medieval Jewish magical texts spoke of a magic shield